chihhoang/imageclassifier/README.md

 * Train the image classifier on your dataset
 * Use the trained classifier to predict image content

 This is an application that can be trained on any set of labeled images.
 Here your network will be learning about flowers and end up as a command line application.
-But, what you do with your new skills depends on your imagination and effort in building a dataset.
+But, what you do with these new skills depends on your imagination and effort in building a dataset.
 For example, imagine an app where you take a picture of a car, it tells you what the make and model is, then looks up information about it.

 Specifically, I have trained my models and saved them as checkpoints that can be used to predict species of a flower from an image.
 In the future, if we want to train on a different dataset, we will need to retrain our model using train.py.
 Basic usage to predict a flower image species can be found below.

 # Main files
 - predict.py - used to predict a flower species from an image
 - train.py - used to train our own model using a pretrained classifier (only support VGG and DenseNet architecture for now)
-- ImageClassifierProject.ipynb - the process to develop this project
+- ImageClassifierProject.ipynb - the detailed process on how I developed this project

 # Dependencies (via conda recommended)
 - Core Python 3 packages